Taste: Savoriness

-Savoriness, or umami, is an appetitive taste.
-It can be tasted in soy sauce, meat, dashi and consomme.
-Umami, a loanword from Japanese meaning "good flavor" or "good taste", which is similar to the word "savory" that comes from the French for "tasty".
-Umami (旨味) is considered fundamental to many East Asian cuisines, such as Japanese cuisine.
-It dates back to the use of fermented fish sauce: garum in ancient Rome and ge-thcup or koe-cheup in ancient China.
+Savoriness, or umami (Japanese: 旨味, meaning "good flavor"), is an appetitive taste commonly found in foods like tomatoes, meat, dashi and consommé.
+The term is conceptually similar to the French-derived word "savory."
+While it is considered fundamental to many East Asian cuisines, such as Japanese cuisine, the culinary use of umami-rich ingredients is ancient and global, tracing back to fermented fish sauces like garum in ancient Rome and ge-thcup (or koe-cheup) in ancient China.

 Umami was first studied in 1907 by Ikeda isolating dashi taste, which he identified as the chemical monosodium glutamate (MSG).
 MSG is a sodium salt that produces a strong savory taste, especially combined with foods rich in nucleotides such as meats, fish, nuts, and mushrooms.

 Some savory taste buds respond specifically to glutamate in the same way that "sweet" ones respond to sugar.
 Glutamate binds to a variant of G protein coupled glutamate receptors.
 L-glutamate may bond to a type of GPCR known as a metabotropic glutamate receptor (mGluR4) which causes the G-protein complex to activate the sensation of umami.